Benbrook Lake: History

-Significant flooding on the Trinity River during May 1908, April 1922 and September 1936, was a primary cause for the development of Corps of Engineers flood control projects in North Texas.
+Significant flooding on the Trinity River during May 1908, April 1922 and September 1936 was a primary cause for the development of Corps of Engineers flood control projects in North Texas.

 Benbrook Dam and Lake were built by the Galveston District of the Corps of Engineers.
 During the decade of active civil works construction following World War II, the U.S. Congress provided for the construction of Benbrook Lake, Grapevine Lake, Lavon Lake and Ray Roberts Lake as well as modifications to the existing Garza Dam for the construction of Lewisville Lake.
-The River & Harbors Act of 1945 authorized these projects for the purposes of both flood control and navigation.
+The River & Harbors Act of 1945 authorized these projects for the purposes of flood control and navigation.
 These lakes and others, along with an extensive floodway system of levees, are operated in a coordinated manner to minimize flooding along the Trinity River floodplain corridor in the Dallas/Fort Worth Metroplex.

 A second major influence for development was the desire of commercial interests for a shipping channel along the length of the Trinity River.
 This project, in its most grandiose design, was envisioned as a 9 ft by 150 ft canal (2.74 × 45.72 m) running upstream from Trinity Bay on the Gulf Coast to Dallas, and west all the way to Fort Worth.
 Downstream it would connect to the Houston Ship Channel.
-Twenty-six separate lock and dam projects were to be constructed.
-Today a ship channel is maintained upriver as far as river mile 41 (km 66) near Liberty, Texas.
+Twenty-six separate lock and dam projects were constructed.
+A ship channel is maintained upriver as far as river mile 41 (km 66) near Liberty, Texas.
 Although unlikely, a navigation channel linking Fort Worth to the Gulf of Mexico could still be constructed.

 Water originally intended for use in this navigation channel was only recently reallocated for municipal water use.
-The Tarrant Regional Water District in 1992 gained these water rights and now provides water supply to the cities of Benbrook, Fort Worth, and Weatherford.
+The Tarrant Regional Water District in 1992 gained these water rights and provides water supply to the cities of Benbrook, Fort Worth, and Weatherford.
 The Water District has also built pipelines that connect Benbrook Lake with the Fort Worth's Rolling Hills water plant and both Cedar Creek and Richland-Chambers reservoirs southeast of Dallas.